 If you’re in the position of wanting to develop empathy for your partner, you already know that being with your partner’s painful feelings can be hard to bear.
 If you’re like most people, you don’t like pain, and you don’t like to be with another’s pain.
 You may have problems of your own that you feel need attending to and are hungry for them to be more understanding of you.
 But putting this aside, what can you do to develop empathy in yourself?
 How do you help a partner develop it in themselves?

 Does your mind tend towards problem-solving?
 Are you trying to prevent your partner’s negative emotions overwhelm you?
-These are common you away from pain.
-Your brain can read your partner’s pain as a threat rather than as an opportunity to connect.
+These are common ways to stay away from pain.
+Your brain reads your partner’s pain as a threat rather than as an opportunity to connect.

 A lot of people who are very good at problem solving can have a surprisingly difficult time with empathy.
-Empathy is a muscle that needs to be exercised.
-The short video below is great at showing how to be present without trying to fix the problem.
+Empathy is a muscle that must be exercised.
+The short video below illustrates how to be present without trying to fix the problem.